francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

 10. Modify the previous code in order to display the name of the fourth brand "Renault".
-11. Create a program that displays the name of a different brands everytime you click on a button.
+11. Create a program that displays the name of a car brand everytime you click on a button.
 So, if you click 1 time, the program should show the brand "Saab", if you click 2 times "Volvo", 3 times "BMW", etc.
 12. Explore the arithmetic operator Modulus (<https://www.w3schools.com/js/js_arithmetic.asp>).
 Modify your program in order to display the brands in loop.
 That is, if you click on the button 6 times, your program has to show the first brand "Saab", 7 times "Volvo", etc.

 ### Resources